A Zariski dense exceptional set in Manin's conjecture: dimension 2: Introduction

-Manin's Conjecture predicts that the asymptotic behavior of rational points on Fano varieties is controlled by its geometric invariants.
+\ Manin's Conjecture predicts that the asymptotic behavior of rational points on Fano varieties is controlled by their geometric invariants.
 Let $X$ be a projective variety over a number field $F$ and let $\cL=(L,\Vert\cdot\Vert)$ be an adelically metrized ample line bundle on $X$.
-Then one can associate to $\cL$ a height function
+Then one can associate to $\cL$ a unique height function (see, e.g., \cite{Peyre03})